How To Check If Something Was Written with AI (ChatGPT)

 Gold Penguin's AI Detection Tool

-A few weeks ago I got together with a development team and had them create us our very own AI detection tool.
+About a year ago I got together with a development team and had them create us our very own AI detection tool.
 I was not happy using tools that over-detected a lot of writing.
 If it's THAT hard to decipher if something was written with AI or not – I'll just leave it as it is.

 I didn't want anything to get detected when it wasn't, even if that meant I would let some actual AI get through.
 But that's fine, this technology can't accurately detect everything anyways.

 The tool is free and, like every other tool, should only be taken with a grain of salt.
-It's great for letting you know if something is OBVIOUSLY AI, but for more intricate tools you should probably use another tool.
+It's great for letting you know if something is OBVIOUSLY AI, but for more intricate tools, you should probably use another tool.

-Gold Penguin's very own AI writing detection tool that won't overdetect content as being written with AI when it's not
+Gold Penguin's very own AI writing detection tool that won't over-detect content as being written with AI when it's not

 What's Going To Happen Next?

 Make sure to remember to take the results you see with a grain of salt.
 Nothing you see is conclusive in any way, shape, or form since there's no concrete way to detect AI.
-Keep in mind that what you're working with leaves no watermark; you're just looking at words on a screen.
+Keep in mind that what you're working with leaves no watermark — you're just looking at words on a screen.

-Want To Learn Even More?
+Want to Learn Even More?

-where we share tips & tricks on how to use tech & AI to grow and optimize your business, career, and life.
+If you enjoyed this article, subscribe to our free newsletter where we share tips & tricks on how to use tech & AI to grow and optimize your business, career, and life.

 Written by Justin Gluska